 Naama Kathawala Singh

 Farida Kathawalla is the dedicated mother of Zahara and Ummul.
-She is the co-founder of the Zahara Kathawalla Foundation and grateful to continue her daughter’s legacy through meaningful initiatives.
-Farida was born in Colombo, Sri Lanka and came to the United States of America first as an AFS exchange student to Anchorage, Alaska and then back again to complete her degree in Business Administration at Alaska Pacific University.
+She is the co-founder of the Zahara Kathawalla Foundation and is grateful to continue her daughter’s legacy through meaningful initiatives.
+Farida was born in Colombo, Sri Lanka and came to the United States of America first as an AFS exchange student to Anchorage, Alaska, and then back again to complete her degree in Business Administration at Alaska Pacific University.
 A true adventurer and traveler, Farida showed her daughters how to not be scared to try something or go somewhere new.
 She is an active member of the Minnesota community and has many years of volunteering experience.
-Farida was previously on the board of AshaUSA, a Minneapolis based nonprofit focused on supporting the health and wellbeing of the South Asian community, where she led the “Mental Health Matters” initiative and she organized and hosted multiple events.
+Farida was previously on the board of AshaUSA, a Minneapolis-based nonprofit focused on supporting the health and wellbeing of the South Asian community, where she led the “Mental Health Matters” initiative and she organized and hosted multiple events.
 Farida also manages a small real estate business and the Kathawalla household.
-Farida brings her energy to the ZKF to provide young adults new opportunities and keep her Zahara’s spirit alive.
+Farida brings her energy to the ZKF to provide young adults new opportunities and keep Zahara’s spirit alive.